 This is not to say that you should never comment on something negative about a country, but if you do, please remember this rule: ‘Praise lavishly, but be measured in your criticism.’
 This will help you to achieve more balance and perspective in the way you talk about a destination, and it is more respectful of the places you visit.

-However, in some places, any criticism is seen as inappropriate by the local population and if this occurs, it is best to keep your opinions away from public scrutiny.
-I remember being in one country and sitting with a fellow traveller and some local people and we were talking our travel experiences within the country.
+However, in some places, any criticism is seen as inappropriate by the local population, and if this occurs, it is best to keep your opinions away from public scrutiny.
+I remember being in one country and sitting with a fellow traveller and some local people and we were talking about our travel experiences within the country.
 The other traveller said something neutral about the country (it was related to the standard of accommodation in one place he stayed) and shortly after he walked away to do other things.
 The locals who remained were genuinely hurt that someone would even say something neutral about their beloved nation, let alone saying something negative.

 Overall, look at different parts of places you travel – try to show a balance of what is there.
 Don’t just only visit and show poor places in cities like Nairobi, and don’t only visit and show lavish shopping malls in places like Dubai.
-There is a richness of culture, food and music in almost every part of the world – why not explore these things as well – it not only helps you perceive a place better, but you can share your first-hand experiences and explain the depth and richness of cultures and societies in different parts of the world.
+There is a richness of culture, food and music in almost every part of the world – why not explore these things as well?
+It not only helps you perceive a place better, but you can share your first-hand experiences and explain the depth and richness of cultures and societies in different parts of the world.
 You will then understand that the world doesn’t hold to the stereotypes that the media would have you believe.

-Furthermore, travel to enough destinations in Africa, Asia and the Middle East and you will realise that foreigners commenting negatively on the internal or political issues of a country is usually seen as offensive at worst, and disrespectful at best.
-Respect is a vital component of any travel and being disrespectful is something we at The Travel Camel strive to avoid at all times.
+Furthermore, travel to enough destinations in Africa, Asia and the Middle East, and you will realise that foreigners commenting negatively on the internal or political issues of a country is usually seen as offensive at worst, and disrespectful at best.
+Respect is a vital component of any travel, and being disrespectful is something we at The Travel Camel strive to avoid at all times.
 Internal political or social issues are best debated by local people, and without a foreigner who knows little or nothing about the complexities and intricacies of the country imposing themselves in the debate.
 These opinions from foreigners are almost always regarded with disdain by the local population.